 The Pride flag

-The most famous and recognizable flag of the LGBTQ+ community is the Pride flag.
-This is the first flag that was created to represent the pride of the LGBTQ+ community.
+The most famous and recognizable flag of the LGBTQIA+ community is the Pride flag.
+This is the first flag that was created to represent the pride of the LGBTQIA+ community.
 The flag was designed by the designer, political activist, and vexillographer (flag maker) Gilbert Baker in 1978.

-Baker was living as an openly gay man and wanted to create a flag that represented the pride of the LGBTQ+ community.
+Baker was living as an openly gay man and wanted to create a flag that represented the pride of the LGBTQIA+ community.
 Baker created the flag as a symbol of the Gay Rights Movement after the assassination of Harvey Milk.
 He was an openly gay man elected to office in San Francisco.
-His assassination sent shockwaves of shock and outrage through the LGBTQ+ community.
+His assassination sent shockwaves of shock and outrage through the LGBTQIA+ community.

 The rainbow flag was first displayed publicly on June 25, 1978, during the Freedom Day Parade in San Francisco.
 Before the rainbow flag was designed by Baker, the symbol for the gay community was the pink triangle used on openly gay men during the time of the Holocaust.